bgabbasov/menta-0.3/doc/informal/emotion-machine.md

  1. Simplest case is the direct instruction processing.
 The Learned Reactive Critics is activated and retrieve the Knowing How way of thinking.
  1. Complex case is the problem description processing.
-Ex.: Learned Reactive Critics activates ReasoningByAnalogy, DivideAndConquer WayToThink, then WayToThink activates Deliberate Critics, that activates Reformulation WayToThink, Reformulation changes the representation of inbound data to proper way and activates Learned Critics then KnowHow WayToThink.
+Ex.: Learned Reactive Critics activates ReasoningByAnalogy, DivideAndConquer Way2Think, then Way2Think activates Deliberate Critics, that activates Reformulation Way2Think, Reformulation changes the representation of inbound data to proper way and activates Learned Critics then KnowHow Way2Think.

 `Learned -> [ReasoningByAnalogy|DivideAndConquer] -> Deliberate -> Reformulation -> Learned -> KnowHow`